Te Kete o Karaitiana Taiuru (Blog)

 Meta Algorithms discriminate NZ businesses

 Recently, RNZ identified more than 30 New Zealanders, including a number of small businesses who have had their Facebook or Instagram accounts suspended after being accused of violating Meta’s community standards.
-Most concerningly, the suspensions were linked to allegations of sharing child exploitation or sexual content with some of the most serious violations possible on…
+This raises concerns about how Meta Algorithms discriminate against NZ businesses.
+Most concerningly, the suspensions were linked to allegations of sharing child exploitation or

 Know More